gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 Having the same release number as the deployment packages' version number itself (actually not separating the concepts of the release and the artifact properly) is still a bit smelly here.
 Especially for NuGet packages of class libraries, some additional release naming scheme based on, e.g., tagging (which is recommended to use, at least for stable releases, anyway) could be a nice improvement.
 <br/>
-I have just came across that [GitVersion][GitVersion] supports these types of conventions natively in a highly customizable way, so this tool definitely worth taking a look at.
+I have just came across that [GitVersion][GitVersion] supports these types of conventions natively in a highly customizable way, so this tool is definitely worth taking a look at.

 ## Summary

 In this post, we have seen a simple approach for managing the release of applications and other shared components.
 Hopefully, some parts might be useful for you in one way or another.
 <br/>
-Add your comments below about the setup above or about how you do branching, versioning and release management in general.
+Add your comments below about the setup above or about how you do branching, versioning, and release management in general.

 ## References